nathanhinchey/AlrightEros/README.md

 - [ ] Like feature for liking profiles
 - [ ] Facebook Login option
 - [ ] User feed
+- [ ] Use "looking for" drop downs
+- [ ] Update calendar field to drop downs
+- [ ] Email notifications
+- [ ] Use websockets to have live message updates

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md